 Contributory negligence is another important concept in every personal injury case.
 The concept of contributory negligence, or comparative fault, comes into play when multiple parties share responsibility for an accident.

-Florida has adopted a pure contributory negligence law.
+Florida adopted a modified comparative negligence law on March 24, 2023.
 Under Florida Code Section 768.81, liability is apportioned between parties based on each party’s percentage of fault.

 This law is important because insurance companies often try to use it to their advantage.
 They might claim that: